What are the Health benefits of boxing?

 Boxing is your best friend when it comes to losing weight and fat loss.

-Boxing encourages the shedding of fat and getting you lean which leads to an overall healthier lifestyle, but it also encourages the building and strengthening of muscle.
-And being toned and adding muscle, also adds weight.
+However, it’s important not to focus too much on weight and what the scale is telling you.
+Boxing encourages the shedding of fat and getting leaner, leading to an overall healthier lifestyle and encouraging the building and strengthening of muscle.
+And being toned and adding muscle also adds weight.
+So don’t be alarmed if you have put on a few pounds.

 Does Boxing Build Muscle?